 - 1. Effluent samples shall yield data representative of the discharge.
-A routine sampling program shall be developed in which samples are taken at a point prior to discharge to Outfall 001 which contains flow from both RO units, and prior to mixing with any other stream.
-Changes in sampling location must be approved in writing by the Environmental Protection Agency Region 1 (EPA) and the State.
-The Permittee shall report the results to EPA and the State of any additional testing above that required herein, if testing is done in accordance with 40 CFR. § 136. - 2.
+A routine sampling program shall be developed in which samples are taken at a point prior to discharge to the roof leader and storm drain system for eventual discharge to Outfall 001 and prior to mixing with any other stream.
+Changes in sampling location must be approved in writing by the Environmental Protection Agency Region 1 (EPA).
+The Permittee shall report the results to EPA of any additional testing above that required herein, if testing is done in accordance with 40 CFR Part § 136. - 2.
 In accordance with 40 CFR § 122.44(i)(1)(iv), the Permittee shall monitor according to sufficiently sensitive test procedures (i.e., methods) approved under 40 CFR Part 136 or required under 40 CFR chapter I, subchapter N or O, for the analysis of pollutants or pollutant parameters (except WET).
 A method is "sufficiently sensitive" when: 1) The method minimum level (ML) is at or below the level of the effluent limitation established in the permit for the measured pollutant or pollutant parameter; or 2) The method has the lowest ML of the analytical methods approved under 40 CFR Part 136 or required under 40 CFR chapter I, subchapter N or O for the measured pollutant or pollutant parameter.
 The term "minimum level" refers to either the sample concentration equivalent to the lowest calibration point in a method or a multiple of the method detection limit (MDL), whichever is higher.
 Minimum levels may be obtained in several ways: They may be published in a method; they may be based on the lowest acceptable calibration point used by a laboratory; or they may be calculated by multiplying the MDL in a method, or the MDL determined by a laboratory, by a factor.

 - 3. When a parameter is not detected above the ML, the Permittee must report the data qualifier signifying less than the ML for that parameter (e.g., $< 50 \,\mu g/L$), if the ML for a parameter is $50 \,\mu g/L$).
 For calculating and reporting the average monthly concentration when one or more values are not detected, assign a value of zero to all non-detects and report the average of all the results.
 The number of exceedances shall be enumerated for each parameter in the field provided on every Discharge Monitoring Report (DMR). - 4.
 Measurement frequency of 1/week is defined as the sampling of one discharge event in each seven-day calendar week.
-Sampling frequency of 1/month is defined as the sampling of one discharge event in each calendar month.
-Sampling frequency of 1/quarter is defined as the sampling of one discharge event in each quarter.
-Calendar quarters are defined as January through March, inclusive, April through June, inclusive, July through September, inclusive and October through December, inclusive.
-If no sample is collected during the measurement frequencies defined above, the Permittee must report an appropriate No Data Indicator (NODI) Code (e.g., "C" for "No Discharge"). - 5.
-A grab sample is one sample taken over no more than a 15-minute period.
-A recorder takes continuous flow measurements using a totalizer or similar device, when the Facility is discharging from an outfall. - 6.
-Effluent flow shall be reported in gallons per day (GPD).
-The total flow for each operating date shall be recorded and attached to each monthly DMR form. - 7.
+Measurement frequency of 1/month is defined as the sampling of one discharge event in each calendar month Measurement frequency of continuous is monitored constantly by an automated device.
+If no sample is collected during the measurement frequencies defined above, the Permittee must report an appropriate No Data Indicator Code. - 5.
+Each grab sample will consist of one sample taken at the specified measurement frequency. - 6.
+Effluent flow shall be reported in million gallons per day (MGD). - 7.
 The pH shall be within the specified range at all times.
 The minimum and maximum pH sample measurement values for the month shall be reported in standard units (S.U.). - 8.
-For the purposes of this permit, TRC analysis must be completed using a test method in 40 CFR § 136 that achieves a minimum level of detection no greater than 30 μg/L. The compliance level for TRC is 30 μg/L.
+For the purposes of this permit, TRC analysis must be completed using a test method in 40 CFR Part 136 that achieves a minimum level of detection no greater than 30 μ g/L.